-The Flat Belly Diet is a weight-loss diet from the editors of Prevention magazine.
+The Flat Belly Diet is a weight-loss plan developed at Prevention magazine and featured in print and online versions of the magazine.
 The diet promises quick weight loss — especially around the middle — in about a month.
-The creators of the diet say you don't have to exercise to achieve a flat belly but that exercise can boost your results.
+The creators of the diet encourage exercise to improve results but claim exercise isn't essential.

-Although a quick fix to your weight problem may sound appealing, the reality is that successful, long-term weight loss requires a lifelong commitment to healthy eating and exercise.
-Put your energies into eating a balanced, healthy diet instead of focusing on a single component such as MUFAs.
+Although quick weight loss may sound appealing, the reality is that successful, long-term weight management requires a lifelong commitment to healthy eating and exercise.

 See more Expert Answers

 - Vaccariello L, et al. Flat Belly Diet.
 Rodale; 2008.

 - Vaccariello L, et al. Flat Belly Diet for Men.
 Rodale; 2010.

 - Bonow RO, et al., eds.
 Nutrition and cardiovascular and metabolic diseases.
 In: Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 11th ed.
 Saunders Elsevier; 2019. https://www.clinicalkey.com.
 Accessed June 27, 2019

 - Liu X, et al. Changes in types of dietary fats influence long-term weight change in US women and men.
 Journal of Nutrition.
 2018; doi:10.1093/jn/nxy183.